 What is OpenSearch?

-OpenSearch is an open-source (ASL 2.0) search and analytics suite developers use to build solutions for various applications, including search, data observability, data ingestion, Security Information and Event Management (SIEM), vector databases, and more.
+OpenSearch is an open-source (ASL 2.0) search and analytics suite used to build solutions for search, data observability, data ingestion, Security Information and Event Management (SIEM), vector databases, and more.

-It’s designed for scalability and offers powerful full-text search capabilities, supporting both structured and unstructured data.
-Over time, OpenSearch has evolved into a standalone platform, distinguished by its unique features and capabilities.
+It's built for scalability and delivers powerful full-text search across both structured and unstructured data.
+Over time, OpenSearch has matured into a standalone platform with its own distinct features and capabilities.

 Amazon Web Services (AWS) leads the OpenSearch initiative.
-Since the OpenSearch Project is community-driven, new features and innovations are constantly proposed and developed to meet the ever-changing search needs.
+The project is community-driven, with new features and innovations constantly being proposed and developed to keep pace with evolving search needs.

 OpenSearch is often used for a variety of use-cases, including Log Analytics, Security Analytics, Vector Search and more.